hansbrenna/hansbrenna.github.io/_posts/2016-03-14-slaying-dragons.md

 ![RSS trend is not robust](https://raw.githubusercontent.com/hansbrenna/RSS_trend_analysis/master/trends.png)
 > Figure 2: Decadal temperature trend bassed on each month in the RSS dataset.
 The trend calculated from 1998 is two orders of magnitude lower than the surrounding periods.

+## In summary

+The trend in sattellite measured temperatures since 1998 is a loved argument by climate change deniers.
+I think it is seriously misleading to use 1998 as the starting point, since using this year does not give robust trends.
+Finally, has global warming slowed in the new milennium?
+Trends calculated based on times after 1998 are a bit lower than the long term trend, but increase continued and there was no return to the previous normal temperatures in later years.
+Thus 1998 looks a step change in global mean lower tropospherer temperatures.
+What will be interesting to see is what will happen over the next 10 years, since 2015-2016 will be another ENSO-driven outlier from the new higher baseline.
+Will we see a return to the smooth increase of the period before 1998 or are we now in a regime where global warming comes in the form of step changes every few ENSO cycles?
+It will be interesting to see.